Inside this Article

 Launch – Good for Small Online Stores

 Cost: $22.00 per month

 As the name implies, this is a good starter plan if you’re designing a site for a budding online business.
 You get a healthy 20GB of storage and five hours of video time for a lower cost compared to the Extra plan.
-And the 20GB of storage and unlimited bandwidth that comes with the Launch plan is more than enough for small to medium-sized online stores, even if you have a lot of product images.
+That’s more than enough for small to medium-sized online stores, even if you have a lot of product images.

 There’s no limit to the number of products that your client can sell on their site, but they can’t sell subscriptions.
 So, if your client’s business is offering a subscription service, you’ll need either the Boost or the Scale plan – more on those shortly.

 Like all of Editor X’s business plans, Launch also includes abandoned cart recovery, which is essential for any online store.
 This allows you to set up automatic emails to customers encouraging them to complete their purchase.
 Your client can also sell their products on social media channels such as Facebook and Instagram.